How Easy Is It To Take Your Dog To France?

 Step 8 – Coming Home

-The one potentially tricky part for us was finding a Vet in France to visit, as your dog needs to be treated for tapeworm, ‘not less than 24 hours and not more than 120 hours (1-5 days) before the scheduled time of entry into the UK’.
+Honestly?
+Our biggest worry on how easy is it to take your dog to France was this one.
+The single potentially tricky part for us was finding a Vet in France to visit, as your dog needs to be treated for tapeworm, ‘not less than 24 hours and not more than 120 hours (1-5 days) before the scheduled time of entry into the UK’.

 My French is not fantastic, and I wasn’t convinced it was up to a veterinary-themed conversation.
-However, our cottage owner was brilliantly helpful with locating a vet for us (one of the big benefits of using www.HomeAway.co.uk is that you deal with the owners themselves, so there’s always a font of local knowledge at hand), and when the husband took on the task of calling and making our appointment from the UK before we left, we found to our amazement that the vet in Duras spoke English far better than we spoke French!
+However, our cottage owner was brilliantly helpful with locating a vet for us (one of the big benefits of dealing with the owners themselves, rather than a general rep, is that there’s always a font of local knowledge at hand), and when the husband took on the task of calling and making our appointment from the UK before we left, we found to our amazement that the vet in Duras spoke English far better than we spoke French!
 On the day he was lovely, gave Blue a quick health check, gave her the tapeworm injection (she cried like a baby), and it cost us €55.
 Simples.

 How Easy Is It To Take Your Dog To France?